yohaoyu/yohaoyu.github.io/blog/_posts/2021-09-06-shekou-hk-mac-bridge.md

 author: "Haoyu"
 ---

-The tiny trip to SheKou, Shenzhen and HK-Zhuhai-MAC Bridge.
+The tiny trip to SheKou, Shenzhen and Hong Kong-Zhuhai-Macao Bridge.

 ![shenzhen](shenzhen.jpg)